seoabunga/foodhub/README.md

 * scripts
 * style

 Tips for file naming:
 * user lowercase with no spaces
-* use dasehes (not underscore) for word separation
+* use dashes (not underscore) for word separation